izzeddin62/alu-shell/io_redirections_and_filters/README.md

 - Sorted from the newest to the oldest
 ### 13-unique
 The script takes a list of words as input and prints only words that appear exactly once.
+### 14-findthatword
+The script Displays lines containing the pattern “root” from the file /etc/passwd.